-Mataarrana The Units will be computed and accounted for up to whole numbers (complete integers) only and no fractional units will be allotted for all Subscriptions/Application Money.
-If any fractional units are calculated as a result of the switch application, the units in the resultant scheme would be allotted to the extent of the entire such application money from the source scheme and will be computed and accounted for up to 3 decimal places and that no refund shall be paid/refunded to the investor for
+MIRAE ASSE If any fractional units are calculated as a result of the switch application, the units in the resultant scheme would be allotted to the extent of the entire such application money from the source scheme and will be computed and accounted for up to 3 decimal places and that no refund shall be paid/refunded to the investor for said such fractional Units.
+Accordingly, the clause for multiples of Re.1 will not be applicable for switch transactions both during On- Going basis.
+Who can invest This is an indicative list and investors shall consult their financial advisor to ascertain whether the scheme is suitable to their risk profile. • Minor through parent / lawful guardian; (please see the note

-Going basis.

-Who can invest

-This is an indicative list and investors shall consult their financial advisor to ascertain whether the scheme is suitable to their risk profile. • Indian resident adult individuals, either singly or jointly (not exceeding three);